artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 Typically, the need to ensure there are no bugs is less of a problem for people building websites.
 Websites are easy to make changes to, because if you change the site - everyone gets the update instantly.
-However, we also build our iOS app with JavaScript, and a change to the app requires Apple to review the changes and for someone to download the new version from the App Store.
+However, we also build our iOS app with JavaScript, and a change to the app requires Apple to review the changes and for users to download the new version from the App Store.

 This means that the iOS team needs to have more checks that everything is OK before shipping the app to the world.